 650. Principles of Speech Pathology (5).
-Pr., Graduate standing.

-Advanced studies of speech disorders found in a public school setting.
+Pr., Graduate standing.Advanced studies of speech disorders found in a public school setting.
 Includes description and discussion of identification methods, referral sources, and speech improvement techniques.
+This course may be taught sources, and speech improvement techniques.
 This course may be taught concurrently with SP 250.
 651. Speech Pathology I (5).
 Pr., Graduate standing.

-Advanced studies in disorders or articulation with emphasis on diagnosis and methods of remediation.
-Participation in clinical activities required.
-This course may be taught concurrently with SP 451.
+Advanced studies in disorders of articulation with emphasis on diagnosis and course may be taught concurrently with SP 451.
 652. Speech Pathology II (5).
 Pr., Graduate standing.